martinbagic/aegis-exercise/README.md

 ### 2. Pre-evolved demes

-Seeding the simulation with pickles containing pre-evolved demes can be done using the `--reload_deme` flag (e.g. `python3 main.py --reload_deme path/to/pickle`).
+Seeding the simulation with pickles containing pre-evolved demes can be done using the `--unpickle_jobid` flag (e.g. `python3 main.py --unpickle_jobid path/to/pickle`).

 ## Output